Skip to main content

 Orchestrators, idempotent pipelines, automation that survives production.

 Replace fourteen hours of manual triage with a one minute script that runs again on demand.
-Idempotent stages, structured logging, replay capability, refuse to run when inputs are insufficient.
+It logs every step so you can trace what happened, replays a failed run safely, and refuses to run on incomplete data rather than producing bad output.
 The archive automation case study is the worked example.

 14h → <1min